xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/Collections/README.md

 JavaScript Interface to Collections
 ===================================

-This is an introduction to ArangoDB's interface for collections and how to handle collections from the JavaScript shell _arangosh_.
+This is an introduction to AvocadoDB's interface for collections and how to handle collections from the JavaScript shell _avocadosh_.
 For other languages see the corresponding language API.

 The most important call is the call to create a new collection.